oldnslow/Core-R-Theta-4-Axis-Printer-oldnslow-FreeCAD-Variations/README.md

 <img src="https://github.com/user-attachments/assets/190a966d-61a4-4c94-bd4a-7c1860c525db" width="500" />

 ### Assembly
+There is a wealth of knowledge in the Discussions, Pull Requests and Issues tabs of this repo.
+The printer is by no means "plug and play", and there are no instructions as of yet, but the information in the discussions should help you get started.
+Feel free to post questions on the discussions tab.

 You can view the [3d model online](https://a360.co/3VdXkRY) to see how to assemble the printer.
 Everything is 3D printable, however I got the extruder mount made out of metal by JLCPCB as there is quite a bit of torque on that part.
 I've also included the gerber files to make your own PCB buildplate, but a sheet of MDF wood would also work.